bmuenzenmeyer/bmuenzenmeyer.github.io/_posts/2018-5-8-css-in-jss.md

 export default withStyles(styles)(Button);
 {% endhighlight %}

-#### In-file Colocation
+#### In-file Collocation

 I have a co-worker that is not cut from the same cloth as I—he has little prior front-end experience.
 The muscle memory of dev tool inspection, source maps, `.scss` @imports, and the like is not present in him.
 Hunting for a static class name in a file somewhere, or worse, a descendant selector feels daunting.
-Same-file colocation allows the styles that affect the component in question to be next to the markup and functionality.
+Same-file collocation allows the styles that affect the component in question to be next to the markup and functionality.
 On purpose.
 Contained.
 As a single portable component.

 Rather than forcing him to learn and follow a convention, the styling is right there for the reading alongside the component he implements.